Authentication - Backend Server

 Steps:

-- The user clicks the Login button on your website or application.
+- The user clicks the Login button within your application.

-- The user is sent to the Login Endpoint implemented by your backend server.
+- The user is sent to the Login Endpoint hosted on your backend server.

-- The backend server creates an Authorization Request and redirects the user to the Wristband Authorize Endpoint.
+- The backend server creates an Authentication Request and redirects the user to the Wristband Authorization Endpoint.

-- Wristband validates and records the Authorization Request and redirects the user to the Wristband-hosted Login page.
+- Wristband processes the Authentication Request and redirects the user to the Wristband-hosted Login Page for your application.

 - The user provides their credentials to authenticate.

-- The Login Page redirects to your application's Callback Endpoint with an authorization code.
+- After the user has authenticated, Wristband redirects to your application's Callback Endpoint with an authorization code.

-- The Callback Endpoint calls Wristband's Token Endpoint to exchange the authorization code for an access token.
+- The Callback Endpoint calls Wristband's Token Endpoint to exchange the authorization code for a set of tokens.
+The Token Endpoint will always return an access token and ID token for the authenticated user.
+A refresh token will also be returned if the

-- The user is redirected to your application's entry point.
+- The user is redirected to your application's home page or a specified deep link.

 Logout